rhomobile/rhomobile-docs/eb/en/edge/api/MobilePayment.md

-###ReadCardData
+###General

-In Android, while method readCardData is being executed, either we can provide "messageTitle","message1","message2" all NULL or all filled.
-When all null, it will invoke the corresponding method ,without having the message.
+In Android, the behaviour of data returned by various APIS is totally dependent upon the version of binary installed in the PD40 device.